russell2034/NLP/README.md

-# Chatbot_NLP
+# NLP Project (University)

-###### NLTK, TensorFlow, Keras, tkinter
+###### Technologies Used: NLTK, TensorFlow, Keras, tkinter

-> In this project, I build a chatbot using deep learning techniques.
-The chatbot will be trained on the dataset which contains categories (intents), pattern and responses.
-We use a special recurrent neural network (LSTM) to classify which category the user’s message belongs to and then we will give a random response from the list of responses.
+This project is another academic endeavor undertaken by our team, aimed at developing a simple chatbot utilizing the Long Short-Term Memory (LSTM) model.
+The chatbot is designed to engage users by understanding their messages and providing appropriate responses.
+It is trained on a dataset that consists of various categories (intents), associated patterns, and corresponding responses.
+The LSTM model plays a crucial role in classifying the category to which a user's message belongs, subsequently generating a random response from a predefined list.

-### Dataset
+## Dataset

-intents.json

-You can edit the file per your requirment.
+- **File**: `intents.json`
+- This file can be edited to suit specific requirements.

-### Step 1: train_model.py
+## Step 1: train_model.py

-- Data Preprocessing
+- **Data Preprocessing**:

-    - Tokenize input sentence
+    - Tokenization of input sentences.
-    - Stemmer each words from tokenized words
+    - Stemming of each word from the tokenized output.
-    - Lower case
-    - Remove punctuations

-- Input, output dataset
+    - Conversion of all text to lowercase.
+    - Removal of punctuation.

+- **Input and Output Datasets**:
-    - Create bag of words
+    - Creation of a bag-of-words model.
-    - Input is the pattern
-    - Output is the tag input pattern belongs to

-- Build the model - 3 layers
+    - The input comprises the patterns, while the output consists of the corresponding tag for each pattern.

+- **Model Architecture**:
+    - The neural network comprises three layers:
-    - First layer 128 neurons
+        - First layer: 128 neurons.
-    - Second layer 64 neurons
+        - Second layer: 64 neurons.
-    - 3rd output layer contains number of neurons equal to number of intents to predict output intent with softmax
+        - Output layer: Number of neurons equal to the number of intents, utilizing a softmax activation function for output prediction.

-- Train the model
+- **Model Training**:
-    - 200 epoches
+    - The model is trained for 200 epochs.

-- Serialization
+- **Serialization**:
+    - Saving the trained model for future use.

-### Step 2: user_interface.py
+## Step 2: user_interface.py

-- Tkinter library comes in python
+- The user interface is developed using the Tkinter library in Python, providing a graphical interface for user interaction.

-### Inspired by:

-Chat Bot With PyTorch - NLP And Deep Learning - Python Tutorial https://www.youtube.com/watch?v=8qwowmiXANQ

 Contextual Chatbots with Tensorflow https://chatbotsmagazine.com/contextual-chat-bots-with-tensorflow-4391749d0077